-The Daylight Briefcase is an excellent companion on an evening walk in the long daylight hours of springtime in Alaska.
+The Daylight Briefcase is an excellent companion for a long evening walk.

 The Daylight Briefcase is not loaded with comfort features but still scored well above average in this metric, mainly because the pack is so lightweight and small that it was nearly impossible to make it uncomfortable.
 This, of course, is a tradeoff between carrying capacity and comfort—the bag doesn't have a whole lot of features, and it's small, which prevents overpacking it into an unwieldy or cumbersome load.